rabbitmq/rabbitmq-message-timestamp/README.md

 throughput reduction when using this plugin, since it has to modify every message that crosses RabbitMQ.

+This plugin should not be enabled at the same time as any other interceptors  that hook into the `basic.publish` process, such as the  `rabbitmq-routing-node-stamp` plugin.
+Enabling more than one interceptor that is registered to the `basic.publish` process will cause all AMQP connections to fail when creating a new channel.

 If there's enough demand, we could add in the future a way for only time-stamping messages that crosses certain exchanges, say by applying policies.